flexera-public/policy_templates/tools/cloudformation-template/README.md

 ## For Maintainers

-New rolling releases are created automatically by the `tools/cloudformation-template/aws_cft_generator.rb` script.
+New versions of `tools/cloudformation-template/FlexeraAutomationPolicies.template` are created automatically by the `tools/cloudformation-template/aws_cft_generator.rb` script.
 This script runs automatically via GitHub Actions whenever a change is made to the master branch.
 This script uses the permissions file `data/policy_permissions_list/master_policy_permissions_list.json` to obtain the information needed to generate the CloudFormation Template.
 This file, in turn, is sourced through its [own automation](https://github.com/flexera-public/policy_templates/tree/master/tools/policy_master_permission_generation) that scrapes policy template README files.

-New production releases are created automatically by the `tools/cloudformation-template/aws_cft_updater.rb` script.
-This script runs on the first of every month and checks whether the most recent rolling release has any changes compared to the current production release.
-If changes are present, a new minor version is created and stored in the `tools/cloudformation-template/releases` directory, and the `tools/cloudformation-template/FlexeraAutomationPolicies.template` file is updated to match the new release.
+New releases are created automatically by the `tools/cloudformation-template/aws_cft_new_release.rb` script.
+This script runs daily and checks whether the most recent version has any changes compared to the latest release.
+If changes are present, a new minor version is created and stored in the `tools/cloudformation-template/releases` directory.